Graduate Nurse Transition to Practice

 Rotations of 6 months each, across two clinical areas will allow you time to consolidate and build confidence and independence.
 Each rotation is supported by supernumerary time with your preceptor.
-As a graduate nurse you will have the opportunity to work across all Northern Health’s campuses: The Northern Hospital, Bundoora Extended Care Centre, Craigieburn Health Service and Broadmeadows Hospital.
+As a graduate nurse you will have the opportunity to work across all Northern Health’s campuses: The Northern Hospital, Bundoora Centre, Craigieburn Centre and Broadmeadows Hospital.
 We offer a diverse range of clinical rotations and request your preferences when we make our position offers.

 Employment in our graduate program is over a 53 week period, on a part-time basis – working 8 shifts per fortnight.
 Your annual leave timing is negotiated with your NUM, and night duty is restricted to a 2 weeks in each rotation.

-Applications for our 2019 Program are now closed.
+Applications for our 2021 Program are not yet open.

 No bookings required

 |Northern Centre for Health Education & Research (NCHER),

 Lecture Theatre – Level 1